How Enterprises Solve Technical and Data Debt

-Easy and powerful applications like ServiceNow lead to not only technical debt, but also data debt.
+Easy and powerful applications like ServiceNow lead to not only technical debt but also data debt.
 As a company increases their use of the platform, they amass more and more data.
-This data growth can strain storage capacities and cause performance impacts to the application.
+This data growth can strain storage capacities and cause performance impacts on the application.
 Data debt is a sign of past success, but it also leads to present and future bottlenecks.

 During a recent webinar, attendees answered several questions about technical and data debt.

 We asked attendees, “Are you experiencing either technical or data debt with ServiceNow?”

 The vast majority (92%) said that they are experiencing both technical and data debt.

 A company starting out with ServiceNow can plan for how they are going to grow their ServiceNow usage.
 They can project how they will accumulate data and technical changes in their system.